| Title: | Models of Decision Confidence and Measures of Metacognition |

 parameter sets found by the grid search are used as the initial values for separate

-runs of the Nelder-Mead algorithm implemented in optim
+runs of the Nelder-Mead algorithm implemented in optim.

-Each run is restarted nRestart
+Each run is restarted nRestart times.
+Warning: meta-d'/d'

 is only guaranteed to be unbiased from discrimination sensitivity, discrimination